po1sigala/live/02-Lesson-Plans/Full-Time/05-Week/03-Day/03-Day-LessonPlan.md

 ## Instructors and TAs: Please take the Mid-Course Instructional Staff Survey

 Trilogy as a company values transparency and data-driven change quite highly.
 As we grow, we know there will be areas that need improvement.
 It’s hard for us to know what these areas are unless we’re asking questions.
 Your candid input truly matters to us, as you are vital members of the Trilogy team.
-In addition to the individual feedback at the end of lesson plans we would appreciate your feedback at the following link:
+In addition to the individual feedback at the end of lesson plans, we would appreciate your feedback at the following link:
 [https://forms.gle/yPfrY4CjNeAqbVKD6](https://forms.gle/yPfrY4CjNeAqbVKD6)

 ## Overview